 • Accessibility to creative experiences

-Many participants join collaborative projects believing they “aren’t artistic,” and leave with a completely different perspective.
+Many participants join collaborative projects believing they “aren’t creative,” and leave with a completely different perspective.

 What makes collaborative murals different from traditional murals?

 Traditional murals are often created by a single artist or small team, with the community watching the process.
+This is wonderful and powerful learning.

 Collaborative murals are different.

-Participants actively contribute to the artwork or the design process, guided by the artist or facilitator.
+Participants actively contribute to the artwork or the design process, guided by the artist as a facilitator.
 This creates:

 • Shared ownership